 - What is their track record like when it comes to personnel turnover?

 Industry knowledge aside, you should verify just how many years of experience your CPA has, and whether they’ll be personally handling your business concerns.
 Make an effort to interview and compare at least two accounting professionals, and don’t make the mistake of choosing one over another, based on pricing alone.
+While CPA's experience and qualification affect the fees greatly, it's not the only factor; salary largely depends on industry and location.

 Remember, interviewing a prospective CPA is much like hiring a new employee.
 You’ll want to make sure you’re aligned as closely as possible – both professionally and personally – to maximize the success of your long-term relationship.